Coming Up at Ebenezer

 In the slide show above (not seen in the mobile phone version of our website) there are pictures showing some current bulletin boards at Ebenezer put up by the Haas Family, Tasha, Emily, and Abby, and of our new Resource Room.

-We thank the Haas girls for working to put up these delighful boards.
-Please take time to look at them when you come to church.
-The bulletin board shown below also provides you with Bible verse clips that you can take with you if you need encouragement or reassurance.
-The other picture is our new Resource Room with books, dvds, videos, and a TV screen (not shown in photo).
+The picture below is our new Resource Room with books, dvds, videos, and a TV screen (not shown in photo).
 Individuals are encouraged to take resources home for Bible study or reading; and classes can use the room to show videos related to their studies.
+We would appreciate donations of books or dvds, especially for young children for this collection.

 Ongoing Collections - Updated